shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/README.md

 ## Presentation

-The short video presentaion for this project is @ https://youtu.be/I1refTZp-pg The slide presentaion used in this video is [Phishing Website Detection by Machine Learning Techniques Presentation.pdf](https://github.com/shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/blob/master/Phishing%20Website%20Detection%20by%20Machine%20Learning%20Techniques%20Presentation.pdf)
+The short video presentaion for this project is @ https://youtu.be/I1refTZp-pg. <br>
+The slide presentaion used in this video is [Phishing Website Detection by Machine Learning Techniques Presentation.pdf](https://github.com/shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/blob/master/Phishing%20Website%20Detection%20by%20Machine%20Learning%20Techniques%20Presentation.pdf)

 ## End Results